softbankrobotics-labs/pepper-follow-me/README.md

 ## Known limitations

 Pepper tracks "3D blobs", and decides based on face detection which of those blobs are humans", that way Pepper can keep following you even if you turn away from her, but since your face is not visible you will be lost more easily.
-For more information on how this works in the QiSDK, please see the Human API [here](https://developer.softbankrobotics.com/pepper-qisdk/api/perceptions/reference/human#human).
+For more information on how this works in the QiSDK, please see the [Human API](https://developer.softbankrobotics.com/pepper-qisdk/api/perceptions/reference/human#human).

 ## License